J. Michael Bailey: The Man Who Would Be Queen

 Bailey's book The Man Who Would Be Queen: The Science of Gender Bending and Transsexualism was published in 2003.
 In it, Bailey reviewed evidence that male homosexuality is innate, a result of heredity and prenatal environment.
 He also reviewed the theory of Ray Blanchard that there are two unrelated forms of transsexualism, one that is an extreme type of homosexuality and one that is an expression of a paraphilia known as autogynephilia.
 Written in a popular science style, the book summarized research supporting Bailey's opinions.

 The book generated considerable controversy.
 A paper on the controversy was written by Alice Dreger, a bioethicist and historian, known for her support of intersex rights.
 Dreger included additional details in Galileo's Middle Finger, an analysis of modern clashes between scientists and activists whose beliefs are challenged by them.
 In her documented account of the Bailey case, she concluded that a small group of self-styled activists tried to bury a politically challenging scientific theory by attacking Bailey: "These critics, rather than restrict themselves to the argument over the ideas, had charged Bailey with a whole host of serious crimes," but that "what they claimed about Bailey simply wasn't true."

 A transgender woman whom he described in the book filed a complaint with Northwestern University alleging that her many discussions with Bailey about his view of trans women and the book he was writing made her a non-consensual subject of IRB-regulated research by Bailey, and that during this time, she had consensual sex with him.
 Northwestern found no basis for the complaint.
 Transgender professors Lynn Conway and Deirdre McCloskey filed a complaint against Bailey with Illinois state regulators, alleging that he practiced psychology without a license by providing brief case evaluation letters suggesting candidacy for sex reassignment surgery; however, the department did not pursue those allegations, as he did not accept remuneration for the services and therefore did not violate the law.
 Conway compared his work to Nazi propaganda.
-Writer and activist Andrea James posted pictures of his children (taken when they were in middle and elementary school) on her website with sexually explicit captions, apparently as a critique of Bailey's descriptions of transsexual children in his book.
+Writer and activist Andrea James posted pictures of his children (taken when they were in middle and elementary school) on her website with sexually explicit captions that were taken as direct quotations from his book, apparently as a critique of Bailey's descriptions of transsexual children in his book.